asulyma/education-easy-app/readme.md

 1. Add ElasticSearch support
 2. Implement a Jenkins integration with the following pipelines:
    - 2.1. ~~Build and push image pipeline~~
    - 2.2.
-Deploy to AWS
+Deploy to AWS pipeline
-        - Call ansible role
-        - install java, docker
-        - docker purge
-        - login and pull images
-        - maybe pull standard images
-        - copy compose file to env
-        - docker-compose up
    - 2.3.
-Deploy to local env
+Deploy to local env pipeline
+   - 2.4.
+Remove all remote images except the last.
-3. Make a flexible solution for select tag version for Deploy to AWS pipeline
+3. Make a flexible solution for select tag version for Deploy pipelines
+4. Add a feature to send email about jobs